JohannesKarwou/chemtorch/README.md

 > **📝 Note:**
 > You need to install `pip install mace-torch ase rdkit` to use the following notebook
+> If you get a Runtime error, it is possible that the `mace` foundation model can not be found.
+> To resolve it, download the model manually from the [MACE foundations repository](https://github.com/ACEsuit/mace-foundations).
+For example, the model we used is available here: [mace-mpa-0-medium.model](https://github.com/ACEsuit/mace-mp/releases/download/mace_mpa_0/mace-mpa-0-medium.model).
+> When initializing the `MACECalculator` for the first time, provide the correct path to the model via the `model_path` parameter:
+> ```python
+> calculator = MACECalculator(model_path="mace-mpa-0-medium.model")
+> ```

 If you wish to create the descriptors yourself: